bkoprucu/jekyll4test/_posts/2023-09-15-How-to-improve-performance-of-micro-services-on-cloud.md

 exc: "We look at some Java code and we wonder"
 # published: false
 tags: [AWS, Spring]
-categories: [Java, Test, How to improve cloud performance]
+categories: [Java, Test, How to improve performance]
 ---

 ## How to improve performance?